7 min read

 The MCP Server is a key piece of Streamkap’s broader vision for agent-first data infrastructure.
 As AI agents take on more responsibility in data engineering workflows, they need native access to the systems they manage.
 Wrapping APIs in prompt templates is not enough.
 Agents need structured, discoverable, and reliable interfaces to real-time data.

-We built the MCP Server because we believe streaming infrastructure should be as accessible to AI agents as it is to human operators.
-This launch is the first step.
-In the coming months, we will be expanding the MCP server’s capabilities to include write operations like pausing and resuming pipelines, creating new connectors, and modifying transformation rules, all through the same standardized protocol.
+We built the MCP Server because we believe streaming infrastructure should be as accessible to AI agents as it is to human operators — for reading and for doing.
+Write operations are now generally available: agents can pause and resume pipelines, create and deploy connectors, and modify transformations, all through the same standardized protocol and governed by tool profiles you control.

 What’s Next